VisualComposer/builder/readme.txt

 Visual Composer is an all-in-one plugin that lets you make beautiful websites from header to footer.
 You can create custom page layouts in a code-free way.

 [Make unique header, footer, and sidebar templates](https://visualcomposer.com/features/wordpress-theme-builder/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme) to use them throughout your entire WordPress site with the help of **Global Templates**.
 Additionally, there's a **Dynamic Content** feature that allows you to design templates with dynamic content placeholders (*devs will love it*).

+**VISUAL COMPOSER INSIGHTS**

+Build better websites by using an in-built qualitative analysis of your site content with Visual Composer Insights.

+Visual Composer Insights is a free extension that analyzes your site content according to multiple scenarios to improve quality, performance, and SEO of your site.
+Finally, you don't have to be a developer, designer, or marketer to create a website that boosts your business.

 **POPUP BUILDER FOR WORDPRESS**